-Clicking the Info option available in the first column displays the following information in the second column of the behind the scenes view –
+Clicking on the Info option available in the first column displays the following information in the window located at the right side.

-- Protect Document: – You can use this option to protect your word document.
+You can use this option to protect your word document with password.
 You can set a password so that no one can open your document, or you can lock the document so that no one can edit it.

 It’s easy to get out from the Microsoft Word Backstage view.
-Click the File tab, or back arrow key, or press the Esc button on your keyboard to return to Word’s working mode.
+Click the File tab, or click on the back arrow key, or press the Esc button from your keyboard to return to Word’s working mode.